niknak1379/ObsidianNotes/content/03-Application-Architecture/Network/AWS-Basics/AWS SAA-C03(Solutions Architect Associate)/16-Step Functions.md

 	3. as each item is processed remove the item from the table
 	4. where thre are no more records report successfully complete
 3. transcoding media files:
-	1. trigger lambda to thumbnail, gather metadata etc...
+	1. s3 -> eventbridge event -> trigger lambda to thumbnail, gather metadata etc...
 4. send messages/approval requests from automated workflows
 5. sequence steps of machine learning workflows